william-benjamin/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 - What is the HTML element?
 - What is the purpose of the head element?
 - What is the purpose of the body element?
+- What is the standard character encoding set which is set in a meta tag?